Ratysz/ratysz.github.io/content/draft/scheduling-1.md

 [makespan]: https://en.wikipedia.org/wiki/Makespan

-The time a single system needs to be done for the frame is usually not known beforehand, because it often scales with the data the system operates on.
+The time a single system needs in order to be done for the frame is usually not known beforehand, because it usually scales with the data the system operates on.
 Said data can change at runtime, often through user input.

 For performance's sake - to minimize the makespan - it's sometimes desirable to